lRebornsl/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my colleagues at Microverse for their support during the project.
+I would like to thank my colleagues at Microverse for their support during the project and Cindy Shin for her [template site](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>